Chillwave/rcr/README.md

 This script reads a file containing network device running configuration data in a cisco "show running-config" format and parses the data to extract relevant information about names, interfaces, static routes, routing protocols, VPNs, access control policies, and QoS policies.
 The extracted information is then saved to a report file.
 It was designed for network technicians who may not have acess to a terminal or WSL(Windows Subsystem Linux).

 Prerequisites
 PowerShell must be installed on the system.
+Make sure you run "set-executionpolicy -executionpolicy unrestricted" as an admin prior.
 Running the script
 To run the script, open a PowerShell window and navigate to the directory where the script is located.
 Then enter the following command: